Reviews You Can Rely On

 Credit: Laura Casner

 The modern geometry of the Rail is the primary factor influencing its downhill performance.
-In the low geometry setting, it has a slack 64.5-degree head tube angle, and a low slung bottom bracket along with a 1220mm wheelbase and 447mm long chainstays.
+In the low geometry setting, it has a slack 64.5-degree head tube angle and a low-slung bottom bracket along with a 1220mm wheelbase and 447mm long chainstays.
 These numbers all translate to make it super stable and comfortable at speed with a confident front end that doesn't flinch when the pitch gets steep.
 In the low setting, we found it preferred to be ridden fast and that its handling could feel a bit sluggish at lower speeds and technical terrain.
 It doesn't feel exceptionally playful, mostly due to its weight, long chainstays, and long-ish wheelbase.
-When switched to the high geometry setting, the head tube angle steepens to 64.9-degrees (which is still relatively slack), and the bottom bracket rises by 5mm.
-We found the high setting to offer slightly more responsive handling and a more energetic feel at lower speeds and tighter sections of trail.
+When switched to the high geometry setting, the head tube angle steepens to 64.9 degrees (which is still relatively slack), and the bottom bracket rises by 5mm.
+We found the high setting to offer slightly more responsive handling and a more energetic feel at lower speeds and tighter sections of the trail.
 Having the option to adjust the geometry to your riding style or trails is a great feature that we think many riders will appreciate.

 trek rail 9.7 - the rail feels nice and damp and it hugs the ground and rails...